"The dead are rising!" a loud cry assaults my ears. I tremble.

 Tsk.
 Well, at least his embrace is somewhat… comforting.
 It's not all bad.

-The stone rolls beneath his weight, tilting back as he folds his arms.
+His stone rolls beneath his weight, tilting backward as he folds his arms.
 That same wrinkled face splits with a crooked smile, eyes gleaming with clear amusement at my reaction.

-"First time, huh… Well, we call it the Great Expanse.
+"First time… We call it the Great Expanse.
 Few of us left out here, so the name just stuck."

-Well that describes it well.
-I glance down, mouth hurting in quiet agreement.
+Well, that describes it well.
+Glancing down, my jaw wobbling in quiet agreement.

-"Might be wise to do something for that," Jimson mutters.
+"Might be wise for me to do something for that," he belatedly grumbles.

-As I'm about to accept his proposal, distant howls reverberate across the nocturnal ether—wolves and nameless entities alike, all entwined in a singular mournful lament.
+As I'm about to agree, distant howls reverberate across the nocturnal ether: wolves and nameless entities alike, all entwined in a singular mournful lament.

 It is a sound both primal and profane in nature… deep, guttural and seeped in drooling hunger.

-"Few have seen them and told the tale, all we know is they are the 'prowlers', stuff of nightmares so the folks back at camp say."
+"Few have seen them and told the tale, all we know is they are the 'prowlers', stuff of sheer nightmares so the folks back at camp warn."

-"Sounds spooky, good thing it's… night," I gesture up, nose snorting.
+"Sounds scary, good thing it's… night," Gesturing up my nose snorts with snot.

 "It's always dark around these parts."